binary-idiot/mws-restaurant-rework/README.md

 ### Setup
 * Make sure you have the latest version of [nodejs](https://nodejs.org/en/).
 * Download project with `git clone https://github.com/binary-idiot/mws-restaurant-rework.git`
-* Downlaod api server in a diffrent directory with `git clone https://github.com/binary-idiot/mws-restaurant-server-full.git`
+* Download api server in a diffrent directory with `git clone https://github.com/binary-idiot/mws-restaurant-server-full.git`
-* Run `node i` in each directory.
+* Run `npm i` in each directory.
+* Run `npm i sails -g` in server directory.
 * In `mws-restaurant-server-full` directory run `node server`
 * In `mws-restaurant-rework` directory run `gulp`
 * Navigate to `localhost:8080` in browser of your choice